If you think every dream you journal is going to be profound, surprising, or funny, you’re going to be sorely disappointed.

 In-person or online, the training still sucks.

 The only rational response is: I know.
 I know.
 I know.

 When parents remind their children of this kind of thing, children typically snap back at them.

 When the children grow up and have jobs, they really don’t have the freedom to do that.
 The children are getting a paycheck.

 When it comes to annual mandatory training, you know this stuff already.
 They know you know this stuff.
 Everyone knows this stuff, though they might not act as they know it.
 What they’re doing is getting it in the record that you know this stuff, and they reminded you.
 It’s the natural outgrowth of cover-your-ass behavior.

 I feel sorry for people who work short-term, temporary jobs.
-During a year, they can have five or six sessions of this self-evident training.
+During a year, they can have five or six sessions of this obnoxious I-already-know-this training.